5 Places In Edinburgh With Dark History1st Sep 2022

 Today you'll find the Edinburgh Castle esplanade bustling with visitors.
 It provides wonderful views across the city and on good days you can sometimes see as far as the Firth of Forth.
 It's hard to imagine some of the things that occured there on the darker side of Edinburgh's history.
 Between the 15th - 18th centuries it was a place for witch burnings.
 It's said more people were burned at the stake there than anywhere else in Scotland.

 It was a particularly bloody period under the reign of James VI, who had a peculiar interest in witches.
 Under his reign between 4,000 - 6,000 people were tried for witchcraft from the Scottish Lowlands alone, 75% of those accused were women.
 A bronze 'witches well' can be found close to the castle esplanade in their memory, don't forget to stop by if you're paying the castle a visit.
-Why not visit on a tour with our accredited storytellers?
+Why not visit in person and learn more with our accredited guides?
 Book here.

 2. The Blair Street Underground Vaults